We help interdisciplinary scholars get their books out into the world.

 Book proposal editing includes

-We developmentally edit your book proposal draft for content, including argument, project stakes, fit with the proposal genre, match with specific publishers’ submission requirements, organization, and authorial tone.
+We developmentally edit your book proposal draft for content including the book's argument and narrative arc, project stakes, fit with the proposal genre, match with specific publishers’ submission requirements, structure/organization, contemporary relevance, and authorial tone.

 “Before working with Ideas on Fire, I felt stuck and unable to move forward with my book proposal.
 Working with them, I was finally able to gain some clarity about the project moving forward.
 My writing is more crisp and coherent and I feel good about submitting the proposal to a publisher.”